7 Interactions found for:

 The following applies to the ingredients: Gabapentin (found in Neurontin) and Tramadol

-MANAGEMENT: Caution is advised when opioids and gabapentinoids are coadministered, particularly in patients with additional risk factors for respiratory depression such as advanced age, renal insufficiency, or chronic lung disease.
-The dosage and duration of each drug should be limited to the minimum required to achieve desired clinical effect, with cautious titration and dosage adjustments when needed.
+MANAGEMENT: Coadministration of opioids with gabapentinoids should be generally avoided, particularly in patients with additional risk factors for respiratory depression such as advanced age, renal insufficiency, or chronic lung disease.
+If concomitant use is necessary, the dosage and duration of each drug should be limited to the minimum required to achieve desired clinical effect, with cautious titration and dosage adjustments when needed.
 Use of additional central nervous system depressants should be avoided if possible.
 Patients should be monitored closely for signs and symptoms of respiratory depression and sedation, and advised to avoid driving or operating hazardous machinery until they know how these medications affect them.
 For patients who have been receiving extended therapy with both an opioid and a gabapentinoid (either for analgesia or seizure control) and require discontinuation of either medication, a gradual tapering of dose is advised, since abrupt withdrawal may lead to withdrawal symptoms and increased seizure risk.

 References